Tee Martin: Professional

 Martin was drafted in the fifth round with the 163rd overall pick in the 2000 NFL draft by the Pittsburgh Steelers.
 Martin spent one season in the NFL Europe league.
 During the 2002 season, he helped lead the Rhein Fire to a league best 7–3 record.
 The Fire lost in the World Bowl, falling 20–26 to the Berlin Thunder.
-In 2004, Martin was released as a member of the Oakland Raiders after four NFL seasons.
+In 2004, Martin was released as a member of the Oakland Raiders.
 Martin finished his playing career as the 3rd string quarterback for the Winnipeg Blue Bombers in 2004 and 2005.